CSUF News Service

-The study also is contributing to completing an "encyclopedia of life" — living species known to science — about the little-known marine animal.
+The study about the little-known marine animal also is contributing to the encyclopedia of life — a collaborative encyclopedia of living species known to science.

 Biologists have learned that nearly all animal species have their own characteristic DNA sequence of a particular gene, known as COI, and once characterized, this unique COI sequence can then serve like a “barcode” for future species identifications, Eernisse explained.